 Step 5: Use Good Old Fashioned Email Outreach To Promote Your Content

-All content needs promotion, otherwise delivers a short-term boost in traffic and/or sales, but then it dies.
+All content needs promotion; otherwise, it delivers a short-term boost in traffic and/or sales, but then it dies.
 If you want to get the best results possible from your Skyscraper content, combine it with a personal touch.

 Brian Dean has an excellent resource on combining the Skyscraper Technique with email outreach to secure links.
-Do yourself a favour.
+Do yourself a favor.
 Check it out.

 Tip #2: Go Viral With a Crowdsourced Buyer’s Guide

 Looking to drive traffic fast?